TABLE OF CONTENTS

 Maybe you’re finally taking a cross-country road trip after saving up for a long time, or you’re just going out of state for the holidays.
 Whatever the reason, an important question to ask is whether or not your car insurance will cover you when traveling out of state.
-Since this will make a huge difference in your decision to go out of state, it is important to know how to prepare and what coverage you will have.
-In this article, Part 1 explains how to stay covered when you travel out of state and Part 2 goes over how out of state accidents are dealt with.
+Since this will make a huge difference in your decision to take your car on a driving trip, it is important to know how to prepare and what coverage you will have.

 The short is answer is: yes, your car insurance will cover you when you travel out of state.
 As with any insurance, however, there are a number of important facts to keep in mind.

 The first is that you will only be covered on the same basis if you are in fact traveling and not moving.
 That is, if you are taking a vacation or staying out of state temporarily, then you are still covered.

 If, on the other hand, you are actually changing permanent residences, then you will need to notify you car insurance of the change immediately so that they can make the necessary adjustments to your insurance information and your rate.
 Failure to do this can result in denial of claims.

 Additionally, the legal requirements for car insurance often varies significantly between states, so it is quite likely that your current insurance is no longer acceptable in a new location.

 How out of state accidents are covered